2022- 2023 Grant Timeline

 Applying for a Traditional Grant

 The Education Foundation knows the educators at Mansfield ISD are dedicated to giving our students the best education possible.
-Our teachers and educators have creative ideas to bring learning to life in the classroom and on the campus, but tight school budgets do not always have the resources to fund the 'extras', no matter how awesome they may be.
+Our teachers and educators have creative ideas to bring learning to life in the classroom and on the campus, but tight school budgets do not always have the resources to fund the 'extras'.
+That is where the Education Foundation's grant program can help!

-If you have a innovative way to engage your students and enhance their learning, but lack the funding to implement it, apply for a grant with the Education Foundation.
+If you have an innovative way to engage your students and enhance their learning but lack the funding to implement it, apply for a grant with the Education Foundation.
 Don't be intimidated by the words 'apply for a grant', just download the Grant Application Template today and you may find that applying for a grant is not as hard as you thought.

 How do I submit a grant?

 - Grant applications are submitted online via Google link from your ‘misd.net’ account.
-Teachers were sent an email from email@example.com on December 4th with the link.
+Teachers will be sent an email from email@example.com with the link to submit their applications.

 - Use the above grant application template/worksheet as a guide when preparing to write your grant.